Numose/moov-technical-interview/README.md

 }
 ```

+What is the difference between `?` and `undefined` for the prop field `data`?

+>

 ### 3. Here is a utility function:

 ```TS
 const isObject = (value: unknown): value is object => typeof value === 'object';
 ```

-3A.
 What is the type `unknown`?
 How does it differ from `any`?

-3B: What does `value is object` do?
+What does `value is object` do?

-3C: Can you spot any issues with out implementation?
+Can you spot any issues with out implementation?

 ### 4. Here is another utility function: